Picking out a new dog bed for your Labrador can be a tricky endeavor.

 As an elevated bed produced in three sizes large enough to suit any breed, the original Pet Cot from K&H Pet Products is ideal for those who live in especially hot climates or have pups with chewing problems!

-Ideal for owners who travel, it assembles and disassembles incredibly easily without the need for tools, and at 7.75x20.75x4.5 inches, it’s the perfect size for a fully grown Labrador, offering plenty of room to spread out comfortably.
+And at 7.75x20.75x4.5 inches it’s the perfect size for a fully grown Labrador, offering plenty of room to spread out comfortably.

 Wiping down with a damp cloth is all you’ll need to do to keep this baby clean, though the removable, washable cover can be thrown in with your next load of laundry if you want to be thorough about it.